In This Article

 Our Wheat-Eating Genetics

 Dr. Davis makes the claim that the wheat we eat is much different than the wheat we ate thousands of years ago which, therefore, is responsible for the growing number of gluten sensitivity cases.
 The first hexaploid wheat strains were hybridized from the more ancient, simpler genetic forms, diploid and tetraploid, some 8-10,000 years ago.
-(12) The hexaploid wheats, which are considered the harmful strains were naturally hybridized in the farm fields, and have been eaten for thousands of years longer than the dairy that we have adapted the ability to digest.
+(12) The hexaploid wheat, which is considered a harmful strain, was naturally hybridized in the farm fields and has been eaten for thousands of years longer than the dairy that we have adapted the ability to digest.

-In addition, ancient grains like Kamut for example, was found to have two times the amount of hard-to-digest gliadins compared to modern wheat, suggesting that ancient wheat would be more difficult to digest.
+In addition, ancient grains like Kamut, for example, were found to have two times the amount of hard-to-digest gliadins compared to modern wheat, suggesting that ancient wheat would be more difficult to digest.

 As soon as we start chewing a slice of bread, there are numerous microbes in the mouth that produce enzymes to start working on breaking down the hard-to-digest gluten gliadins.
 (20,21) These microbes are also found in the esophagus and stomach, suggesting that we have evolved a sophisticated process to be gluten-ready in the upper digestive tract as well as in the mouth.